What is GDPR?

 GDPR has been in development since 2012 by the European Union Parliament and the Trust to harmonise and strengthen the rights of data subject across Europe, including when data is transferred to third party countries.

-The Regulation enhances the rights of individuals whose personal data is processed by an entity and allows for new changes such as the right to be forgotten and right to erasure more information can be found in our new Privacy Notice
+The Regulation enhances the rights of individuals whose personal data is processed and allows for new changes such as the right to be forgotten and right to erasure more information can be found in our Privacy Notice.

 It also provides for increased accountability and processes to demonstrate compliance such as the need for Council to appoint a Data Protection Officer (DPO) to take proper responsibility for the important task of data protection compliance.

 All breaches will have to be reported to the Information Commissioners Office within 72 hours and the potential fines for breaches are up to €20 million.